Choosing energy efficient products

 There are two main types of energy efficient light bulbs available in the UK.
 Compact Fluorescent Lamps (CFLs) and Light Emitting Diodes (LEDs).

 LEDs are available to fit both types of fittings and are particularly good for replacing spotlights and dimmable lights.
 Though more expensive to buy at first, they are more efficient than CFLs and will save you more money in the long term.
-By replacing all halogen downlighters in your home with LED alternatives, you could save about £40 a year on your electricity bills.
+By replacing all halogen downlighters in your home with LEDs, you could save about £40 a year on your electricity bills.

 How to recycle energy saving light bulbs